TrustInSoft/demos/target-awareness/README.md

 - Your code was originally designed for a particular target but is now being progressively migrated to a new (more recent, more performant, with per price/performance) target

 ## Conclusion

+From the code example above, one can conclude that analysing code taking into account the target is very important for embedded code.
-Besides its formal methods based, exhaustive analysis capabilities, the TrustInSoft Analyzer provides all the required features to analyze on a regular development or CI machine, embedded low level that is target dependent (or target sensitive)
+Besides its formal-methods based exhaustive analysis capabilities, the TrustInSoft Analyzer provides all the required features to analyze on a regular development or CI machine, embedded low level that is target target sensitive.

 Reach out to us through https://trust-in-soft.com/contact/ if you would like to know more about our product.